Oxford: The city centre

 The city centre is relatively small and is centred on Carfax, a crossroads which forms the junction of Cornmarket Street (pedestrianised), Queen Street (mainly pedestrianised), St Aldate's and the High Street ("the High"; blocked for through traffic).
-Cornmarket Street and Queen Street are home to Oxford's chain stores, as well as a small number of independent retailers, one of the longest established of which was Boswell's, founded in 1738.
+Cornmarket Street and Queen Street are home to Oxford's chain stores, as well as a small number of independent retailers; one of the longest established was Boswells, founded in 1738.
 The store closed in 2020.
 St Aldate's has few shops but several local government buildings, including the town hall, the city police station and local council offices.
 The High (the word street is traditionally omitted) is the longest of the four streets and has a number of independent and high-end chain stores, but mostly university and college buildings.
-The historic buildings mean the area is often used by film and TV crews.
+The historic buildings mean that the area is often used by film and TV crews.

 Suburbs

-Aside from the city centre, there are several suburbs and neighbourhoods within the borders of the city of Oxford, including:
+There are several suburbs and neighbourhoods within the boundary of the city of Oxford, including: